Robbie1977/foxESS_HA_set_mode/README.md

    - `API_KEY = "your_api_key_here"` with your actual API key
    - `INVERTER_SN = "your_inverter_serial_number_here"` with your inverter's serial number

+**Note**: The script can be placed in either `/config/custom_components/foxess/` or `/homeassistant/custom_components/foxess/` depending on how you access your Home Assistant files.
+Both paths work identically.

 ## Finding Your Inverter Serial Number

 You can find your inverter's serial number in several ways: